obfuscator : Java Glossary

 obfuscator

 A tool to mechanically replace all variable and method names with random meaningless names.
 The process is sometimes called shrouding.
 This makes it harder to reverse engineer class files.
-Obfuscators won’t stop an even mildly determined pirate.
+Obfuscators won’t stop an even mildly determined pirate, just the rank amateurs.
 Before you throw up your hands in despair:

 1. Consider that you might be paranoid and/or suffering from delusions of grandeur.
 Is your code really so wonderful it would be worth extensive effort decompiling rather than just writing from scratch?
 Will it actually harm you if someone steals a method of yours rather than writing it from scratch?